tpage99/wcpartners/src/pages/resources/COVID-19.md

 **Important Updates**
 Consistent with the federal Families First Coronavirus Response Act, effective immediately, the Department of Social Services will not terminate eligibility for any Medicaid participant unless the individual requests a voluntary termination of eligibility or the individual ceases to be a resident of the state through the end the federal emergency COVID-19 declaration.
 Public notice and order: https://dss.mo.gov/covid-19/pdf/13CSR65-2.020PublicNoticeandOrder.pdf

+### Economic Impact Payments (Stimulus Checks)

+The IRS has compiled information for those who do not file taxes but are still eligible for Economic Impact Payments (stimulus checks).

+**Who should use Non-Filers?**

+Eligible U.S. citizens or permanent residents who:

+- Had gross income that did not exceed $12,200 ($24,400 for married couples) for 2019
+- Were not otherwise required to file a federal income tax return for 2019, and didn't plan to

+You can provide the necessary information to the IRS easily and quickly for no fee through Non-Filers.
+Learn more here: https://www.irs.gov/coronavirus/non-filers-enter-payment-info-here

 ---

 ## Community Response and Recovery Fund